stazna01/jQuery-at-Accordion-or-Tabs/README.md

 **tabsIfPossible** (true or false: default is true)

-If you use this plugin normally to allow for accordions or tabs but have an instance where you want the item to always show as an accordion, give the table a special class or ID, use that class or ID in the jquery selector, and set this option to false.
+If you use this plugin normally to allow for accordions or tabs but have an instance where you want the item to always show as an accordion, give the table a special class or ID, use that class or ID in the jQuery selector, and set this option to false.

 #####Example Usage